Simon's Clubman Site

 Other places to watch are your local wreckers, the Trading Post, and keep an eye out for fire / water / hail damaged cars.

 For my project, I chose the MX5 which I believe is "made" for a Locost.
 Whilst the engine is only 1600cc, it is a very nippy 16valve fuel injected motor, which fits the Locost chassis as if it was "made" for it.
-It also has an excellent 5 speed gearbox which Ben Chapman describes as "the sweetest gear shift around".
-If you are looking for more power, consider the Nissan SR20 in either fuel injected or blown mode.
-Many of these options are being used in builds around Australia at present.
+It also has an excellent 5 speed gearbox which has been described as "the sweetest gear shift around".
+If you are looking for more power, consider the Honda S2000 (F20C) or Nissan SR20 in either fuel injected or blown mode.
+The Puma Clubman model is based around the Nissan power train.

 Regardless of what major source of parts you select, there will be some parts required which offer little variation over what is suggested in the "book".
 These parts include the steering box and front stub axles, which are discussed below in more detail.

 You are going to need an engine... and unless

 you are planning on running on LPG or paying huge $$$$ for an emissions